-Investment rating will be obtained monthly from broker-dealers on the City's approved list or from other independent third parties.
-Obligation of States (other than Texas), agencies, counties, cities and other political subdivisions must not be rated less than A or its equivalent by at least one nationally recognized investment rating firm.
+Investment ratings will be obtained monthly from broker-dealers on the City's approved list or from other independent third parties.
+Obligations of states, agencies, counties, cities and other political subdivisions must not be rated less than A or its equivalent by at least one nationally recognized investment rating firm, unless explicitly backed by the full faith and credit of the United States.
 Mutual funds must not be rated less than AAA or its equivalent by at least one nationally recognized investment rating firm.
-Mutual funds investment rating firm.
-Money market mutual funds (MMMF's) are not required to be rated.
-Investment Pools must not be rated less than AAA or an equivalent by at least one nationally recognized investment rating firm.
-If an investment that was eligible at the time of purchase becomes ineligible during the holding period, consistent with the Public Funds Investment Act, Sec.
-2256.017, the Treasurer is not required to liquidate the investment.
-The Treasurer shall take all prudent measures that are consistent with this Policy to analyze the investment and determine the most prudent course of action to minimize any potential loss.
+MMMFs are not required to be rated.
+LGIPs must not be rated less than AAA or an equivalent by at least one nationally recognized investment rating firm.
+If an investment that was eligible at the time of purchase becomes ineligible during the holding period, consistent with the PFIA 2256.017, the City is not required to liquidate the investment.
+The City shall take all prudent measures that are consistent with this policy to analyze the investment and determine the most prudent course of action to minimize any potential loss.